 Your Body’s Function

 Your heart can experience abnormal rhythms, different types of heart disease, and even heart attacks.
 You may suffer from high blood pressure.

 And in an effort to control something in your life, your eating can get out of wack.
 You will either eat too much which leads to obesity.
 (Generally, overeating is a calming of your mind, since your brain figures if you’re eating, you aren’t under attack).
 Or you won’t eat enough, because that takes too much time and you need to be ready for action.

 There is a loss of sex drive.
 Again, if you’re constantly ready to run or fight, there’s no room for sex in your life.

 Your skin may break out with acne (hello high school, again).
 Or some more problematic issues like psoriasis or eczema.

 And sleep.
-That ever so important daily requirement to allow your body to rest and for your brain to function better is impacted.
+That ever-so-important daily requirement to allow your body to rest and for your brain to function better is impacted.
 You sleep less.
 Or you sleep more but never feel rested.
 Or your dreams become a place you fear to go.
 So the tiredness leads to caffeine dependence or other stimulants.
-Overeating to try and boost your energy levels with food…but can also leave you feeling tired.
+Overeating to try and boost your energy levels with food…can also leave you feeling tired.

 Who knew a little un-dealt with stress could lead to so many things?